davestewart/alias-hq/README.md

 #### Background

-In any non-trivial JavaScript project, developers use path "aliases" to make for more intuitive imports:
+In any non-trivial JavaScript project, developers use path "aliases" to make imports more intuitive:

 ```js
 // without aliases